mwstarbuck/simple-survivor/README.md

 Effects of Life on Movement

 You start with 10 life points.
 When you loose life it will cause you to loose movement points.
-YOu only have 6 movement point.
+You only have 6 movement points.

 Random Events